Perspective | Opening Day was supposed to bring back hope. Instead, the virus won — again.

 “I would have had a different answer about 1:10 this morning,” Rizzo said, referencing the time he received the Nats’ most recent test results.

 The trick going forward is what it has been since sports returned: Be cautious.
 Be steadfast.
-Take the pandemic seriously.
-And be flexible.
+Be flexible.
+And continue to take the pandemic seriously.

+“This is a serious business,” Rizzo said via Zoom on Thursday evening.
+“It’s about people’s health.
+These players, obviously they’re very important to me and to our organization, but they’re people.
+We’ve lost over half a million people because of this virus.
+And this is nothing to joke about.
+This is nothing to point fingers over.”

-With any luck, MLB’s schedule-makers won’t have to revive their 2020 role as Gumby, packing the schedule with seven-inning doubleheaders and watching off days evaporate.
+A worthy reminder.
+With any luck, MLB’s schedule makers won’t have to revive their 2020 role as Gumby, packing the schedule with seven-inning doubleheaders and watching off days evaporate.
 That strained players.
 It strained staff.
 It strained psyches.
 But if that’s the path forward, at least it’s no longer uncharted.

-One other thing we can say now that we couldn’t at this point last year: Through all the logistical challenges it took to pull off championship seasons in all the major American sports — from MLB to the NBA, the NFL to Major League Soccer, the WNBA to the NHL and more — there have been hundreds of positive tests, but zero professional athlete deaths.
+One other thing we can say now that we couldn’t at this point last year: Through all the logistical challenges it took to pull off championship seasons in all the major American sports — from MLB to the NBA, the NFL to Major League Soccer, the WNBA to the NHL and more — there have been hundreds of positive tests but zero professional athlete deaths.
 That doesn’t mean the virus doesn’t kill, and for anyone in the Nationals’ clubhouse who is medically compromised, concerns would be elevated.
-But the data allow us to absorb the news, process the postponement, but inhale and exhale at a more measured rate.
+But the data allows us to absorb the news, process the postponement and inhale and exhale at a more measured rate.

 Which all makes Thursday’s postponement — and the news that, out of an “abundance of caution,” the teams won’t play Friday, either — seem like a headache rather than a calamity.
 Fingers crossed on that.